edwinchoate/edwinchoate.github.io/_case_studies/taxslayer-pro-ecommerce.md

 ## My Role

-**On this project, I was the sole UX designer.** I worked with a product manager, a product owner, and a team of a few software developers (most of whom were backend developers, and one frontend developer).
-I wrote the usability test plan and ran the research on UserTesting.com.
+**On this project, I was the sole designer.** I performed the UX design, UI design, and user research.
+I worked with a product manager, a product owner, and a team of a few software developers (most of whom were backend developers, and one frontend developer).

 Hats I wore in this project: